adamjstevenson/adamjstevenson.github.io/_posts/2018-05-28-the-next-generation-of-enterprise-software.md

   People will need to continue working alongside machines to produce the growth in per capita GDP to which countries around the world aspire.
 </blockquote>

 I for one welcome our new robot overlords™️.
-The report also calls out that "our productivity estimates assume that people displaced by automation will find other employment," we should assume that (1) work is likely to shift and (2) automation is here to stay regardless of your views around it.
-Since I'm primarily talking about software, I'll avoid discussion of robotics and jobs focus on benefits of automation as it relates to enterprise software.
+The report also calls out that "our productivity estimates assume that people displaced by automation will find other employment," which... sounds more positive?
+In any case, we should assume that (1) work is likely to shift and (2) automation is here to stay regardless of your views around it.
+Since I'm primarily talking about software, I'll avoid discussion of robotics/jobs and instead focus on benefits of automation as it relates to enterprise software.

 <h3 class="text-center topspace-lg">So how will enterprises benefit from automation?</h3>